FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 ### useReducer

-So even if the application uses React Query, some kind of solution is usually needed to manage the rest of the frontend state (for example, forms).
+So even if the application uses React Query, some kind of solution is usually needed to manage the rest of the frontend state (for example, the state of forms).
 Quite often, the state created with <i>useState</i> is a sufficient solution.
+Using Redux is of course possible, but there are other alternatives.

 Let's look at a simple counter application.
 The application displays the counter value, and offers three buttons to update the counter status:

 ![](../../images/6/63new.png)

-Implement counter state management using a Redux-like state management mechanism provided by React's built-in [useReducer](https://beta.reactjs.org/reference/react/useReducer) hook:
+We shall now implement the counter state management using a Redux-like state management mechanism provided by React's built-in [useReducer](https://beta.reactjs.org/reference/react/useReducer) hook.
+Code looks like the following:

 ```js
 import { useReducer } from 'react'